-I made a series of works called ‘Twittering Machines’.
+I created a series of works called ‘Twittering Machines’.
 The Gun wharf at Chatham Historic docks and Fort Amherst were the locations that provided the inspiration.
 I responded to the tensions created between the relics of past wars, the presence of migrating birds who take up temporary residence along the Medway Estuary, and the local woodland population of nightingales.

 Twittering Machines, Part 1, was sited along the Gunwharf, and consisted of a flock of mechanically driven stainless steel birds flying out of Chatham along the estuary wall infront of a row of wartime canons.
 Their steady metallic motion, reminiscent of wartime flying machines, contrasts with their physical resemblance to paper origami birds, traditionally seen as a symbol of peace.
 Their morse code chirps decode into a series of haiku composed by Rochester based writer Colin Braddock.